suites-dev/docs.suites.dev/docs/advanced-examples/index.md

 # Advanced Examples

+> **What this covers:** Advanced, real-world examples for testing with Suites across various technologies \
+> **Best for:** Developers looking for practical patterns beyond core testing concepts

 This section contains advanced, real-world examples demonstrating how to use Suites with various technologies and frameworks.
 These examples go beyond the core testing concepts and show practical patterns for common scenarios.

 ## Examples Repository